 White Bear Lake, MN

-Small town favorite Cup & Cone serves a rotating roster of super smooth soft serve, including lactose-free premium flavors, like classic vanilla and chocolate as well as birthday cake and raspberry piña colada.
-Get a cheesecake and Dole Whip strawberry swirl or "sunset splash," a fruity, bubbly, and light, but creamy, concoction of the Flavor of the Day and Sprite run through the swirl machine.
+Small town favorite Cup & Cone serves a rotating roster of super smooth soft serve, including lactose-free premium flavors, like classic vanilla and chocolate as well as birthday cake and salted caramel.
+Get a Dole Whip strawberry swirl or "sunset splash," a fruity, bubbly, and light concoction of the Flavor of the Day and Sprite run through the swirl machine.

 New Orleans, LA